Professor of Art History

 PhD Boston University

-My courses reflect my interests in art, history, languages, spirituality, politics, and the various ways students learn.
-I strive to create learning environments that help students develop visual literacy, critical thinking and communication skills, and a creative and purposeful direction.
+My courses reflect my interests in art, visual culture theory, history, languages, spirituality, politics, and the various ways students learn.
+I strive to create learning environments that help students develop historical perspective, visual literacy, critical thinking, communication skills, and a creative and purposeful direction.

 In these ways, my students not only learn about art and artists, but also the various contexts that give them meaning.